TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

   the range must be available before the booking is created.
 - Slots outside the resource's `booking_horizon_days` window are never surfaced to members.

-### Capacity

-- A slot is full when all its units are taken (`remaining_capacity = 0`).
-- A unit cannot be shared between several bookings: at any point in time, a unit may only be held by one booking.
-- A member may hold any number of bookings on the same resource, as long as capacity allows.
+- A member can book any slot whose start time is strictly in the future.
+There is no minimum advance notice: a slot starting in a few minutes is bookable as long as it has not started yet and capacity allows.

 ### Pricing & Membership

 - Pricing and membership eligibility are checked at booking validation time.
-- Free slots (`prix = 0`) skip the payment step entirely and go directly to `confirmed`.
+- Free slots (`prix = 0`) skip the payment step entirely: status transitions directly from `new` to `confirmed`, bypassing `validated`.

 ### Cancellation

 - Cancellation is modelled as deletion of the Booking row.
 No cancelled state is stored.
+- Only `confirmed` bookings are cancellable through the member account administration page. `new` and `validated` bookings are removed from the basket management page; no refund applies as no payment has been collected.
 - Cancellation deadline is configured per resource.
 Default: 24 hours before slot start.
-- Refunds on cancellation are handled by TiBillet for wallet and cashless payments.
+- **Member cancellation** (own `confirmed` booking via account administration): wallet/cashless refunded automatically if applicable.
+- **Volunteer cancellation** (any booking via backoffice): no automatic refund.
+  Any refund is handled manually by the volunteer.

 > **Open question (core team):** what is the refund behaviour for credit card
 > payments on cancellation?